Sivasedupathi/Converter-App/README.md

 http://localhost:8081/convert?value=MMMM ---> Response : 4000

+Exception: 0 and negative values will throw error message 'Value should be between 1 and 4000' or 'Value should be between I and MMMM'.

 # How to execute the unit tests

  `gradle clean test --no-daemon` will execute the unit test cases.